 There are many ways a team can qualify for an at-large bid.
 Statistics such as win-loss record, offensive and defensive efficiency, and other factors may lead to a team being selected.
-In the past, the Committee has used a statistic called RPI, which gives a definitive ranking to each team based on myriad factors.
-The NCAA attempted to introduce a new version of the RPI, the NET rankings, during the 2018-19 season.
+In the past, the Committee has used a statistic called RPI, which gives a definitive ranking to each team based on a myriad of factors.
+The NCAA introduced a new version of the RPI, the NET rankings, during the 2018-19 season.

 Conference strength is a huge factor when deciding the bids.
 Teams that play in the Big Six conferences (SEC, ACC, Big 10, Big 12, Pac-12, and Big East) are given priority due to the challenging nature of their conferences, while lesser conferences (such as the American, Mountain West, and West Coast) have fewer teams that qualify for the at-large bids.

 Even teams in smaller conferences that win the automatic bid get seeded lower than many at-large teams from the Big Six due to the nature of the conferences.
 Statistics like RPI and NET are also particularly helpful in determining conference strength, for they level the playing field and allow mid-majors to have a chance to be selected for at-large bids.

 Who decides which teams get an at-large bid in March Madness?

 Teams who get an at-large bid are chosen by the NCAA Division I Men’s Basketball Selection Committee.
 More commonly referred to as simply the Selection Committee, this group of school administrators from each conference look at a variety of factors and present their resulting choices at a special ceremony known as Selection Sunday.

 How do they decide which teams get an at-large bid in March Madness?